JeePEG-57/DINA-IMAS/README.md

 To launch the GUI, having the environment set:
 $ cd tools/GUI
 $ python main.py
-   - Press button “Load *.dat files", then select folder 15MA_40ka or 7.5MA_30kA_He10p in machines/iter/ (shown by default).
+   1. Press button “Load *.dat files", then select folder 15MA_40ka or 7.5MA_30kA_He10p in machines/iter/ (shown by default).
       This will load corresponding scenario target waveforms with appropriate code parameters for the actors.
-   - If needed, you can change target waveforms of the scenario or code parameters of DINA and magnetic controller.
+   2. If needed, you can change target waveforms of the scenario or code parameters of DINA and magnetic controller.
-   - Press button “Save to work directory”, then choose an arbitrary working directory (imas/python_wf/ is proposed by default).
+   3. Press button “Save to work directory”, then choose an arbitrary working directory (imas/python_wf/ is proposed by default).
+      On this stage:
+      1. the XML files with code parameters are written, to the working directory,
+      2. the imp folder is copied to the working directory,
-      On this stage together with saving the XML files an IDS shot/run = 170/1 (can be changed before saving) is written in 'test' local database and contains pulse_schedule and equilibrium IDS's properly filled for the DINA actors.
+      3. set of IDS's is written in the local IMAS database/shot/run = test/170/1 (can be changed before saving) and contains pulse_schedule and equilibrium IDS's properly filled for the DINA actors.
-   - The GUI main window can be closed now.
+   4. The GUI main window can be closed now.
 If you have modified the shot/run, you have to open the wfconfig.xml in the working directory, then specify your new shot/run in both <pulse_schedule> and <input_start> sections.
 In the wfconfig.xml you can make other changes of the workflow parameters, such as input IMAS databases, simulation start time, etc.

 ## Workflow configuration file
-To modify workflow parameters, one has to edit the wfconfig.xml file in the working directory. pulse_schedule - IMAS database with pulse_schedule IDS's (ocurrences 0 and 1) with the scenario target waveforms. input_pf_active - IMAS database with pf_active IDS.
+To modify workflow parameters, one has to edit the wfconfig.xml file in the working directory.
+* pulse_schedule - IMAS database with pulse_schedule IDS's (ocurrences 0 and 1) with the scenario target waveforms.
+* input_pf_active - IMAS database with pf_active IDS.
 Contains PF active coils geometry.
-In case of restart additionally must contain coil currents. input_pf_passive> - IMAS database with pf_passive IDS.
+In case of restart additionally must contain coil currents.
+* input_pf_passive> - IMAS database with pf_passive IDS.
 Contains PF passive coils geometry.
 In case of restart optionally can contain loop currents. input_wall - IMAS database with wall IDS.
 Contains the first wall contour. input_magnetics - IMAS database with magnetics IDS, optional.
 Contains the loops and probes geometry. input_em_coupling - IMAS database with em_coupling IDS, optional.
 If provided, is used directly, coupling matrices are not calculated by geometry.